|

 57.

-Hitler's personal adjutant surrendered a polite nod, but continued
+Hitler's personal adjutant rendered a stoic nod, and continued

 working.
 So far, no sign of anything